-Don Meredith, President of Tactical Income Inc., has a new book out this month titled The DST Revolution: 1031 Exchange Into Retirement Mode.
+Don Meredith, President of Tactical Income Inc., has a new book titled The DST Revolution: 1031 Exchange Into Retirement Mode, DST, and Philanthropy.
+This book is the 2nd Edition to his original book, The DST Revolution: 1031 Exchange Into Retirement Mode.
 This book is gaining the attention of experienced real estate investors who are looking to trade in their day-to-day management of income properties for a more passive investment portfolio that will free up more time and hopefully reduce some stress.

 What Is a DST and What Type of Properties Can It Include?